South Carolina Oversize Permit, Wide and Heavy Haul Information

 Operating Hours, Restricted Travel, and Holiday Restrictions

-South Carolina adheres to strict regulations regarding travel restrictions.
-As such, travel permits are only valid for and must be used within seven days.
-Normally, travel is not permitted on Sundays unless otherwise specified.
-Additionally, oversized loads should only be on the road between 30 minutes before and 30 minutes after sunset.
+In South Carolina, oversize vehicle travel is not permitted on Sundays unless otherwise specified.
+Additionally, oversized loads should only be on the road between 30 minutes after sunrise to 30 minutes before sunset, Monday through Saturday.

 For most oversized shipments, you will need any required equipment, including signs, flags, and lights to increase the vehicle’s visibility.